Eagle Run Road Connector

 The original Eagle Run Road was a one-mile section starting at Route 273 and ending at a heavily wooded terrain with two major stream crossings.
 As part of a proposed private-sector redevelopment, the state Department of Transportation requested a one-mile roadway extension that would fulfill their long-desired, alternate grid-road connection from Route 273 to the Christiana Mall, parallel to I-95.
 A large public roadway project – fully private-sector funded – is not the norm for Delaware!

 As part of the proposed redevelopment of “The Promenade at Christiana,” a former industrial and commercial site on 45.7 acres adjacent to I-95, the new one mile roadway extension will serve not only future development of the site, but as a grid road to redirect traffic onto local arteries in the Churchmans Crossing and Christiana Mall area.
+View Promenade at Christiana profile for more information.

 The new Eagle Run Road extension required stream stabilization for the design of 110-foot and 78-foot spans crossing the Eagle Run tributary and an unnamed tributary to Eagle Run to bridge the multimodal connection serving residents and employees traveling by foot, bike or car.
 The streambank stabilization required Landmark staff to perform hydraulic and hydrologic studies necessary to provide scour analysis and design for the stream stabilization and also provided the coordination of bridge design with the developer’s bridge consultant.
 The Eagle Run Road extension would also involve creating right-of-way plans with several different property owners.

 Landmark’s scientists performed wetland and forest stand delineations; rare, threatened, and endangered species coordination; state and federal wetland permitting; and coordination with regulatory agencies.
 Landmark provided extensive coordination with local, state, and federal regulatory agencies as well as the submission of state and federal wetland permit application packages.
 The Delaware Department of Natural Resources & Environmental Control (DNREC) Wetlands Section issued a Subaqueous Lands Permit and the U.S. Army Corps of Engineers (USACE) granted a Nationwide Permit 39 for this project.
+View Wetland Mitigation profile for more information.

 Scope of Work